centrifuge/cps/cps/CP1/CP1.md

 Mandates do not need to be proposed for defined or very particular types of work.
 Mandates should be given to a group/individual where coordination and clear responsibilities are a clear efficiency gain for the DAO (as opposed to work that can happen ad hoc, by individuals).

 Work can be initiated and brought to the DAO without a mandate, but no individual or group may claim to be working on behalf of the DAO without a mandate.
 Mandated groups must have an objective, mandate related deliverables and a method for reporting on deliverables (such as quarterly reports on what the group has achieved and how funds are administered).
+The initial facilitator of the group should also be explicitly stated in the proposal.

 A mandate indicates long term commitment (i.e. not a one time service, like creating a video for a specific purpose) and hence on-going funding.
 The maximum funding period is 6 months.
 This means that every 6 months, the group or individual would need to re-apply for funding by submitting a CP2.